JohanAberg/vhs-decode/README.md

 - We use AliExpress links for wide availability globally, but local vendors are a thing.

-- With some Sony decks you can use Dupont connectors on the test point pins making an easy RF tap.
+- With some Sony decks you can use Dupont connectors on the test point pins making an easy RF tap, but may not be as good as soldered joints.

-- Do not make sharp bends in any RF cabling, keep total cable runs as short as possible Ideally 30-60cm, more cable = more signal loss.
+- Do not make sharp bends in any RF cabling, keep total cable runs as short as possible, ideally 30-60 cm.
+More cable = more signal loss.

-- Some UMATIC decks have an RF output on the back, however this only provides Luma RF for dropout detection and not the full signal required for RF capture.
+- Some Umatic decks have an RF output on the back, *however* this only provides Luma RF for dropout detection and not the full Y/C FM signal required for a full RF capture.

 # Dependencies & Installation - Software